Thanksgiving weekend is around the corner and marketers will soon be scrambling to boost sales and encourage people to do some holiday shopping.

 Learn from the best Thanksgiving marketing campaigns:

-Emulating successful marketing campaigns is nothing to be ashamed of.
+Emulating successful thanksgiving marketing ideas is nothing to be ashamed of.
 There are lots of brilliant campaign strategies that small businesses can learn or adopt elements from for their Thanksgiving marketing.
 Take REI’s #OptOutside campaign for example.

 REI created quite a stir when they shunned Black Friday in favour of taking the day off.
 By encouraging people across America to ditch shopping in favour of a walk in the woods, the company generated over a million posts.